goldfix/Redis.Cache/README.md

 *Important!*

 _Changed serialization TTL.
 This version is not compatible with previous versions._
-_Is necessary to empty database (used for to save cache items) and reboot your Redis Server instance._
+_Is necessary to empty database (used to save cache items) and reboot your Redis Server instance._

-What changed?
+* What changed?

 It is changed format serialization of TTL of items.

 Old format Serialization TTL was: hhmmss.
 Sample: 002000 == 20 minutes.
 New format Serialization TTL is: total seconds.
 Sample: 1200 == 20 minutes.

-Why?
+* Why?

 This format is shorter and more compatible between Python and C#.